pmagdon/cloud_detection/docs/source/materials.rst

 of a cloud free reflectance value of the blue band in this specific position of the earth surface.
 This obliges us to begin the analysis with a complete cloud free image, which serves as a reference for the pixels of the first analysed image.
 This requirement may be contradictory, since the aim of the algorithm is to be able to identify the clouds, but it needs a cloud free image to start with the analysis.
-More about this issue can be read in the discussion part of this project, where a solution to this problem is proposed.
+More about this issue can be read in the :ref:`dicussion` section of this project, where a solution to this problem is proposed.

 A main idea of the time series analysis is that the images are analysed one at a time and at pixel-level.
 Only when all pixels of an image are tagged as cloud or cloud free, and this information is saved, the analysis will follow with the